siralam/BSImagePicker/README.md

 2. Since the customization of layouts are done by resource overriding, it is impossible to set different style for different pickers in the same app.
 I consider this as an edge case.

 ## Release notes

+v1.1.0
+- Picker now supports a tag (String) as an identifier, so that you can identify which picker calls back your fragment / activity.
+This is useful if you need to launch more than 1 picker in the same fragment / activity.
+(Solves #3)
+- Picker now displays a TextView if there is nothing to show, instead of just dimming the screen.
+(Solves #9)
+- You can now decide whether to dismiss the picker after a selection.
+(Solves #6)

 v1.0.1
 First Release.